Teaches Piano, Flute

 - Develop creatively through improvisation and composition.

 It is the obligation of the teacher to respect the personal integrity of the student.
-Good piano teaching sometimes involves touching of hands, wrists, arms, and shoulders in order to point out places of tension.
+Good piano and flute teaching sometimes involves touching of hands, wrists, arms, and shoulders in order to point out places of tension.
 This is always done with a teaching goal in mind and with respect for the student.